Debbie Kruger

 Sadly, the strain of two high profile gigs must have been too much for him.
 One night in June 1978 Alan seemed to fall asleep on air.
 I was listening.
 The song finished and then there was just dead air.
 For about 20 minutes.
 The music eventually came back on, but soon after Alan disappeared from 2SM.
 Barry Chapman sacked him, and word is Alan might not have actually been sleeping, but playing Space Invaders in the jocks' playroom.
 Regardless, Alan was undeterred and continued with Right On for a couple of months until the show was finally axed.

 And then he was gone, vanishing into obscurity for some time.
 But happily he's resurfaced and nowadays you can hear his voice all over the place as he is one of the advertising industry's top voice over guys.
-Check out some interesting sound grabs here.
+Check out some interesting sound grabs and see a more recent photos here.

 - Top -

-After Alan Steele's departure, Sparxy took on an extra hour in the afternoons, and Grahame "Durry" Rodgers stepped into the new 7pm-10pm shift.
+After Alan Steele's departure, there was a bit of movement at the station, but eventually Sparxy took on an extra hour in the afternoons, and Grahame "Durry" Rodgers stepped into the new 7pm-10pm shift.
 I thought Durry was urbane and quite handsome.
 He'd been floating around doing late nights and weekends for a while, and I'd met him when I paid my first visit to the new 2SM glass tower in February 1978 one day after school.
 Durry and I sat on the studio carpet and he shared a beer with me.
 I was in my school uniform but it didn't seem to worry him, so it didn't worry me, either.

 Rodgers, Grace, Carroll and Sinclair